Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Kwmrwta-Wrtnwm was more a city than a space station.
 In theory, its hundreds of thousands of inhabitants provided him with the cover he needed to move unseen, and he knew how to defeat the facial recognition systems in the surveillance cameras, but safety lay in stillness and isolation.
 Everyone he passed on the street might be a House agent, authorized to gun him down on sight.
 Every camera might have a watchful *living* eye behind it, not a dumb algorithm.

 He’d never gone so far as to prepare an actual safe house, and that was turning out to be an oversight.
 He’d always imagined threats to his life would come from *other* Houses, who might have acknowledged his talent and tenacity via assassination.
-Being hunted by his *own* House, shot by its guards, given the name of a traitor and having his face plastered on security alerts all over Kwmrwta-Wrtnwm…
+Being hunted by his *own* House, shot by its guards, given the name of a traitor and having his face plastered on security alerts all over Kwmrwta-Wrtnwm...

 House Henen was ruthless.
 He’d known that.
-But he’d always clung to the belief that Houses were at least *loyal to their own.* A favored son who’d worked his whole life for the House, who’d kept it safe, who’d dug out so many spies and saboteurs…
+But he’d always clung to the belief that Houses were at least *loyal to their own.* A favored son who’d worked his whole life for the House, who’d kept it safe, who’d dug out so many spies and saboteurs...

 He deserved more.
-But now it turned out that not only did the House have secrets to which he’d never been privy, but…
+But now it turned out that not only did the House have secrets to which he’d never been privy, but...

 *Slavery.*

 There weren’t many species that hadn’t practiced it once.
 For most, it had been the foundation of their early civilizations, but as they grew more advanced in both economics and ethics, such barbarism had been left behind.
 Treating sapient beings as *property* was reviled nearly everywhere in the galaxy, most of all by those for whom it still loomed recently in collective memory.

 House Henen clearly felt that biodrones no longer counted as sapient beings.
 The Gao, of course, would feel differently.
-If they found out about it…
+If they found out about it...

 Well, Uwrik’s grisly predictions about what Great Father Daar would do in reply had been just the start.
 His vengeance would surely extend to the House as well, and if the other Houses were remotely sensible they would step back and allow it.
 A war with the Gao would be brief, futile, and hideously bloody.